How to Save Money on Groceries

 The secret to Aldi's success is that they keep their overheads low so that they can offer the best prices possible without compromising on quality.
 All of the food they sell is the "Aldi" brand and most things are comparable (if not better) than the regular brand name things that we were used to buying.
 There are just a few items that we've come across that don't necessarily fit the bill.
 However, their meat, dairy, produce and most snacks are top notch.
 We love shopping here to save money on groceries.

 I know, I know.
 This post is supposed to be about saving money not spending it.
 However, sometimes investing a little bit of money now can save you a lot in the long run.
 Take this scenario: A few weeks ago, Aldi had our favorite Lean & Fit Ground Turkey marked down by a lot!
 We were able to stock up and get a ton of packages for super cheap because we knew we had somewhere to put them...in our chest freezer at home.
+Without the deep freezer, we would miss out on crazy good deals on meat that allows us to stockpile.

-We used to hit Costco once a week and literally spent $100 each time outside of our regular grocery budget often on things we didn't even need or end up using.
+We used to shop at Costco once a week and literally spent $100 each time outside of our regular grocery budget often on things we didn't even need or end up using.
 Now, we only go once a month and we get the exact same items every single time: paper products and steak for my husband (I don't eat meat except for chicken).
 As you can imagine, we have saved a few hundred dollars with this plan.

 I love grapes and berries as much (or probably more) than the next person.
 But you won't catch me buying these during the winter time for two reasons 1) they don't taste as sweet and 2) they are much more expensive.
 If you are trying to save money on groceries while still eating a nutritious diet then I would recommend going for the cheapest fruit and veggies that are always in season.
 For example, bananas are a staple in our home as well as lettuce and cucumbers year round.
 When summer comes around, we go crazy with watermelons, pineapple, berries, etc. because they are a lot cheaper and so yummy.